 Candidates can apply for both School Direct and University PGCE routes; both have the same entry requirements.
 Successful completion of either route includes 60 Masters level credits.

-Early Years route (Manchester only)
+Early Years route

 This route mirrors the PGCE Primary Education programme, with an Early Years focus.
 Completing this course will enable practitioners to teach in both the Foundation Stage and Key Stage 1.